HannahIgboke/Code-Refactoring-and-Bug-Fixing-for-Scribble/README.md

 ## Objectives

-- The objectives for this project are twofold, namely:
+The objectives for this project are twofold, namely:

 - To refactor the existing codebase and ensure the proper functioning of the note-taking application,

 - Document all identified bugs during the debugging process.

-# Workflow
+# Workflow🤹‍♀️

 ## Create a virtual environment to install flask and activate the environment

-First, using visual studio code, I created a virtual environment called '.env_flask_scribble' on which to install the flask framework.
+First, using Visual Studio code, I created a virtual environment called '.env_flask_scribble' on which to install the flask framework.
 Thereafter, I activated the environment for use.

 ![virtual environmnet](https://github.com/HannahIgboke/Code-Refactoring-and-Bug-Fixing-for-Scribble/blob/main/Files/Images/Virtual%20envrionment%20and%20activation.JPG)